KaoriMI/Project_Investigate_a_Dataset/README.md

 # Project: Investigate TMDb Movie Dataset

 In this report, I explored movie data.
 I focused on exploring what kinds of properties are associated with movies that have a high vote average and documenting my findings.
+This is my second project of Udacity Data Analyst Nanodegree Program.

 ## Dataset
 This data set is collected from The Movie Database(TMDb) and contains about 10,000 movies.